No results found.

 The Murder on the Links is a work of detective fiction by Agatha Christie, first published in the US by Dodd, Mead + Co in the same year and in the UK by The Bodley Head in May 1923.
 It features Hercule Poirot and Arthur Hastings.
 The story takes place in northern France, giving Poirot a hostile competitor from ...

-The Great Gatsby (Wisehouse Classics Edition)
+The Man in the Brown Suit (Wisehouse Classics Edition)